 The Pacific Disaster Center prepared the Kīlauea Eruption Risk Assessment for Hawaii County as an in-kind service following the 2018 Kīlauea eruption.

 The document identifies both volcanic multi-hazard exposure and vulnerabilities – such as access to transportation, socioeconomic status and household composition – for residents in or around lava zones 1 and 2 on Kīlauea and Mauna Loa.

-These results will be included in a Volcanic Risk Assessment Report and will be used to inform the update to the County General Plan, County Multi-Hazard Mitigation Plan and Kīlauea Recovery Strategic Plan.
+The island-wide volcanic risk assessment will examine the exposure of people, property, critical facilities/lifelines, environmental resources and cultural assets to the volcanic hazard.
+These results will then be used to inform the update to the County General Plan, County Multi-Hazard Mitigation Plan and Kīlauea Recovery Strategic Plan.

 - The 2018 rift eruption and summit collapse of Kīlauea Volcano

 - Lower East Rift Zone eruption summary